corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

-This is a tool that can be used to simulate the application layer and send/receive messages to/from the p2p layer.
+This is a tool that can be used to simulate the application layer by sending/receiving messages to/from the p2p layer.

 It can be executed in two main modes:
 * `SENDER`: in this mode, the tool sends messages to the Kafka topics monitored by p2p components and writes metadata to a postgres DB.